WCSCourses/ViralBioinfAsia2024/Modules/Metagenomics/Metagenomics.md

 7. NCBI taxonomy ID
 8. indented scientific name

+***

+**Question:** Examine the kraken_report.txt file - what viruses have the highest number of reads assigned to them?

+***

-You can explore the report file manually using a command like **more**, esepcially if you understand the taxonomy.
+You can explore the report file manually using a command like more.
 However, a more visual way of viewing the results is via a Krona plot:

 ```
 ktImportTaxonomy -q 2 -t 3 -s 4 kraken_output.txt -o kraken_krona.html -tax ~/Diamond/